ironmeld/builder-hex0/README.md

 # Builder-Hex0 v0.1-prerelease
 Builder-Hex0 is a builder with a hex0 compiler.
+It runs in the form of a bootable disk image.

 It has these features:
-* Less than 4 kilobytes of code
-* Bootable disk image file
-* Minimal POSIX kernel
+* Minimal 32-bit mode POSIX kernel
-* Minimal Shell
+* Built-in Minimal Shell
-* `src` command to write source files
+* Built-in `src` command to load source files
-* `hex0` Compiler
+* Built-in `hex0` Compiler converts hex source to binary files
+* Less than 3 kilobytes of code

 ## Status
-* In development
-* Most development goals have been reached.
+* Development goals have been reached.
   * It can build itself
   * It can build stage0-posix
-* Experienced developers could take a look
 * Minimal support available
+* For Experienced developers

 ## Why?